yashg-116/Blockchain-Task1/README.md

 # Blockchain-Task1

-Setup your Metamask as demonstrated above.
+Setup your Metamask as demonstrated in the work-shop.
 And request faucet from [Rinkeby](https://www.rinkebyfaucet.com/.)

 Your task is to create a folder named <your-github-username> in the root directory.
 In that folder, you have to create <your-github-username>.json